Meet the Youth Department Staff

 Melissa loves the Glen Ellyn Public Library so much that she just keeps coming back!
 Growing up, she knew she wanted to work with kids and combined this love with her love to read.
 She enjoyed working at the library as a teen.
 Her responsibilities include booking outside performers to educate and entertain our young readers and coordinating Summer Reading.

 “Sometimes, you read a book and it fills you with this weird evangelical zeal, and you become convinced that the shattered world will never be put back together unless and until all living humans read the book.”

 — John Green, The Fault in Our Stars

 Katy was raised in a family of readers.
 She became a librarian to share her love of books with others and does so in Book Babies, After School Stories and Glen Ellyn Preschool classrooms.
 But if you don’t want to talk about books, she’d be happy to talk about the Green Bay Packers, popcorn or her current favorite recipe.

-Christina Keasler, Middle School Librarian
+Christina Keasler, Youth Technology Librarian